CMSgov/bcda-static-site/production/user_guide.md

 After retrieving your historical data, it may be helpful to use the date of your most recent bulk data request for subsequent data pulls using the `_since` parameter.
 You may retrieve this date by viewing the [_transactionTime_](https://hl7.org/Fhir/uv/bulkdata/export/index.html#response---complete-status){:target="_blank"} from your last bulk data request.

 **Note: Do not input dates before 02-12-2020 into `_since`.
 Limitations of the Beneficiary FHIR Data (BFD) Server prevent data before 02-12-2020 from being tagged correctly.
 For more details, see the [Advanced User Guide](/production/technical-user-guide/#filtering-your-data-with-_since).**

 #### b.
 Input a date in the correct format.

+First, click “Try it Out” in the Swagger section for `GET /api/v1/Patient/export`.

 <img class="ug-img" src="/assets/img/since_1.svg" alt="" />

-First, click “Try it Out” in the Swagger section for `_since`.
 Then, enter your desired date into the dialog box labeled "`_since` (Optional)".
 Dates and times submitted in `_since` must adhere to a specific format for the server to understand.
 That format is the FHIR _instant_ format (`YYYY-MM-DDThh:mm:ss.sss+zz:zz`).

 <img class="ug-img" src="/assets/img/since_2.svg" alt="" />